ztk37/ztk37/README.md

 #### Now

 - 🖤 Currently learning [NextJS](https://nextjs.org/)
-- 🛠️ Creating tools in Haskell and Go
+- 🛠️ Creating tools in NodeJS, Haskell and Go
 - 📊 Trying to get into AI and ML

 #### Bio